mchmarny/artifact-events/workflows/dispatch/README.md

     --region=$REGION \
     --runtime=go120 \
     --entry-point=Execute \
-    --set-env-vars="SLACK_CHANNEL_ID=$SLACK_CHANNEL_ID,SLACK_SECRET_PATH=/secrets/slack" \
     --trigger-event=providers/cloud.pubsub/eventTypes/topic.publish \
     --trigger-resource=container-analysis-occurrences-v1 \
-    --set-secrets="/secrets/slack=projects/$PROJECT_NUMBER/secrets/slack:latest" \
+    --set-secrets="/secrets/dispatcher=projects/$PROJECT_NUMBER/secrets/vuln-dispatcher:latest" \
     --service-account="vuln-dispatcher@$PROJECT_ID.iam.gserviceaccount.com"
 ```

 Now whenever Container Analyses finds new vulnerability, the image reference URI, and the CVE along with few other metadata bits will be published to your Slack channel.

-You can easily customize this code to any other targets by replacing the Slack `OccurrenceSender` in `slack/fn.go` with your own.
+See [pkg/sender](./pkg/sender) for other dispatcher implementations or write your own and changing the `sender` variable in `slack/fn.go` to your implementation.

 ## disclaimer